simplemindedbot/simplemindedbot/content/gigo-in-project-management.md

 +++
-title = "Part 1: The GIGO Dilemma in Project Management and How AI Can Help" date = "2024-10-23T20:00:00-04:00" lastmod = "2024-10-23T10:30:50-04:00" description = "Explore the garbage in, garbage out (GIGO) dilemma in project management and how AI-powered tools like natural language processing (NLP) and large language models (LLMs) can help solve this challenge by improving project inputs and reporting."
+title = "Part 1: The GIGO Dilemma in Projects and How AI Can Help" date = "2024-10-23T20:00:00-04:00" lastmod = "2024-10-23T10:30:50-04:00" description = "Explore the garbage in, garbage out (GIGO) dilemma in project management and how AI-powered tools like natural language processing (NLP) and large language models (LLMs) can help solve this challenge by improving project inputs and reporting."